‘My horse is scared of the stick.’

 Breathe.
 One of two things will happen.
 It will get better, or it will get worse.
 I’ve discussed already what ‘getting worse’ looks like.

-Getting better will usually start with a lot of tiny quivers and twitches around the muzzle that can be as tiny as a whisker wobble, or become as big as that head jerk thing we all do when we almost fall asleep during meetings.
+Getting better will usually start with discharging the stress that exists physically- with a lot of tiny quivers and twitches around the muzzle that can be as tiny as a whisker wobble, or become as big as that head jerk thing we all do when we almost fall asleep during meetings.
+Has anyone every had a facial twitch due to nerves?
+I have, when public speaking.
+Therefore when I see that in other beings, I know they need more time, more breathing, until it’s done.
+Try not to stare- that’s pressure!
 Then there will be a mouth movement- the famous lick and chew, and hopefully a deep breath or sigh.
 The ultimate is a soft blow out of air from the nostrils – that delightfully satisfying sound the Dutch so perfectly describe as ‘briesen’.
 This is not to be mistaken for an alarm snort.
-However that sound is usually an expression of satisfaction or enjoyment, and is not likely to be initiated from a starting point of fear.
+However that sound is usually an expression of relaxation, and can also express satisfaction or enjoyment, and is not likely to be initiated from a starting point of fear.

-We also want to exit when he’s feeling better, because staying too long, or worse, advancing at first sign of tolerance, will immediately creep him out again.
-This is not about the task, remember, it’s about how he feels.
+But we also want to exit when he’s feeling better, because staying too long, or worse, advancing at first sign of tolerance, will immediately creep him out again.
+This is not about the task, remember, it’s about how he FEELS about it.
 You want him to feel better; then you give him even more space to relax into.

 The answer is always the same, you will smoothly step back, turn away, go for a little walk and reapproach, with immense mindfulness and tact.